nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :warning: There will be an error if you:<br>

-* Do not adhere to the name constraint for labels.
+* Do not adhere to label name constraints.
 Label names must be alphanumeric with no spaces.

 </div>